KEY TAKEAWAYS

 - Concentration risk: AI development requires massive capital and proprietary data, potentially accelerating market concentration in tech

 For quantitative investors, AI is also reshaping how portfolios are managed.
 Our guide on deep reinforcement learning for asset allocation covers how machine learning techniques are being applied to portfolio optimization — complete with working Python code.
+For a practical workflow to research AI stocks, see our AI equity research guide.

 Digital Currencies and the Evolving Financial System